ELRabito/ExilePlayerCargoSavingFixes/README.md

 I marked the single line code changes with "// Change here" in both files.

 **Warning**: Since the data structure changes you need to either clear the current alive players inside the player table, or set the to backpack_weapons to an empty array [] for each player.
-A change best situated for wipe time imho.
+Imho a change best situated for a wipe!

 ![20760B~1](https://github.com/user-attachments/assets/74547654-17a9-451b-b854-0e0945101aa2)